Greg Abbott: Early life, education, and legal career

 Abbott was born on November 13, 1957, in Wichita Falls, Texas, of English descent.
 His mother, Doris Lechristia Jacks Abbott, was a housewife and his father, Calvin Rodger Abbott, was a stockbroker and insurance agent.
 When he was six years old, they moved to Longview; the family lived there for six years.
 When he was 12, Abbott's family moved to Duncanville.
 In his sophomore year in high school, his father died of a heart attack; his mother went to work in a real estate office.
-Abbott graduated from Duncanville High School, where he was on the track team, in the National Honor Society, and was voted "Most Likely to Succeed".
+Abbott graduated from Duncanville High School, where he was on the track team, in the National Honor Society and was voted "Most Likely to Succeed".

 In 1981, Abbott earned a Bachelor of Business Administration in finance from the University of Texas at Austin, where he was a member of the Delta Tau Delta fraternity and the Young Republicans Club.
 He met his wife, Cecilia Phalen, while attending UT Austin.
+The two married in 1981.
 In 1984, he earned his Juris Doctor degree from the Vanderbilt University Law School.

 Abbott went into private practice, working for Butler and Binion, LLP between 1984 and 1992.

 Judicial career

 Abbott's judicial career began in Houston, where he served as a state trial judge in the 129th District Court for three years.
-Then-Governor George W. Bush appointed Abbott to the Texas Supreme Court; he was then twice elected to the state's highest civil court—in 1996 (two-year term) and in 1998 (six-year term).
+Governor George W. Bush appointed Abbott to the Texas Supreme Court; he was then twice elected to the state's highest civil court—in 1996 (two-year term) and in 1998 (six-year term).
 In 1996, Abbott had no Democratic opponent but was challenged by Libertarian John B. Hawley of Dallas.
 Abbott defeated Hawley, 84% to 16%.
 In 1998, Abbott defeated Democrat David Van Os, 60% to 40%.

 In 2001, after resigning from the Supreme Court, Abbott returned to private practice and worked for Bracewell & Giuliani LLC.
 He was also an adjunct professor at University of Texas School of Law.

-Attorney General of Texas
+Attorney General of Texas (2002–2015)

 2002 election

 Abbott resigned from the Texas Supreme Court in 2001 to run for lieutenant governor of Texas.
 He had been campaigning for several months when the previous attorney general, John Cornyn, vacated the post to run for the U.S. Senate.
 Abbott then switched his campaign to the open attorney general's position in 2002.
 He defeated the Democratic nominee, former Austin mayor and former state senator Kirk Watson, 57% to 41%.
 Abbott was sworn in on December 2, 2002, following Cornyn's election to the Senate.